(Last Update: Dec, 2019)

 - the cannabis purchased and received by the Licensee for sale in the authorized store

 - any cannabis returned to the OCRC or Licensed Producers

-- each sale transaction at the authorized store, traceable to the employee level
+- each sale transaction at the authorized store, online or by telephone, traceable to the employee level

 - any cannabis that has been destroyed.
 Records of any cannabis destroyed must include, at a minimum: